minhanho/MotifFunc/README.md

 MotifFunc contains functions that handle genomic data to classify motifs, determine functionality, and group broad functionalities for visualization.

+__Note:__ The current version only supports visualization for motif matches within Homo sapiens.
+Visualization looks best when previewed in RStudio.

 ## Installation

 You can install the MotifFunc from github with: